harakun24/neobiz.js/readme.md

 ### partial

-make sure to export as function & default
+make sure to default export as a function

 ```js
 import { render, partial } from "../index.js";